 Even when I’m fishing for fun I still play it safe, especially in the winter.

 - Wading staff: These are great when crossing the river at any time of the year but they are also good on icy trails.

 - Ice shelves: Ice shelves can be misleading and dangerous and I see anglers going out on them all the time, I’ve also seen the ice break and anglers go down and deep. getting back onto the ice shelf in the current can be tough and if the current pulls you under your dead.
 So avoid ice shelves.

 - Ice cover: The current makes completely frozen rivers very dangerous with some sections of the ice cover thick and safe and a few feet nearby it can be thin and dangerous.
 Some light snow on top can hide soft spots in the ice.
 If you fall through the ice you could be swept under the ice by the current.
 Do not walk across ice-covered rivers.

 - Cleats: Get some strap-on cleats that are cheap, and they will help with crossing the river, wading on slippery anchor ice, and walking on icy trails.

 - Fish with a buddy: if you happen to get into trout, have a buddy with your to call for help or to come to your aid.

 These are tips from our guides for winter fishing.

-- Don’t sweat: A mistake anglers make is they make a long walk to the river all bundled up and when they arrive they notice that the long walk made them sweat.
+- Don’t sweat: A mistake anglers make is they make a long walk to the river all bundled up, and when they arrive, they notice that the long walk makes them sweat.
 An hour later that sweat will make you very uncomfortable and colder than your would have been had you not sweat.

 - Bring extra gloves: If you only have one set of gloves and they get wet you will have very cold hands.
 Pack an extra set in a pocket just in case.